annegautham/annegautham.github.io/src/content/blog/intro-to-modphys-book.md

   - physics
   - kdp
   - self-publishing
-description: I wrote, illustrated, and published an Introduction to Modern Physics book for middle and high schoolers!
+description: I published an Introduction to Modern Physics book for middle and high schoolers!
 ---

 Hi y'all!